lsst-ts/ts_m2gui/doc/error-handling/error-handling.rst

 2. Turn off the force balance system by transition to the open-loop control, **Standby/Diagnostic** state, shutdown the system, or something similar.
 3. Move the M2 to another elevation angle such as 30 degree by the cart or telescope mount assembly (TMA).

-Most likely, when you try to transition to the **Enabled** state or closed-loop control, you will get the error codes of 6051 or 6088 immediately.
+More likely, when you try to transition to the **Enabled** state or closed-loop control, you will get the error codes of 6051 or 6088 immediately.
-When this happens, you just need to move the M2 back to the original elevation angle (20 degree in this example), and you should be able to enable the system again.
+When this happens, you just need to move the M2/TMA back to the original elevation angle (when it was last in closed-loop), and you should be able to enable the system again.
 If you forget the original elevation angle, you may need to check the engineering facility database (EFD), try-and-error, or calculate the possible elevation angle based on the measured forces at that moment.

 .. _lsst.ts.m2gui-error_code_6051_6052: